MiniXC/typst-projects/thesis/chapters/09_measuring.typ

 === Audio & speech distributions

-#figure(
-  image(
-    "../figures/9/xvector.svg",
-    alt: "Three 3D surface plots showing kernel density estimates of X-Vector speaker embeddings projected into 2D PCA space.
-The first plot, labeled 'Ground Truth,' shows two distinct high-density peaks.
-The second plot, labeled 'Synthetic,' has a similar distribution with slightly smoother peaks.
-The third plot, labeled 'Noise,' shows a single narrow peak, which is approximately 5 times higher than the peaks in the other figures."
-  ),
-  caption: [#abbr.pls[KDE] of X-Vector speaker representations projected into a 2-dimensional #abbr.s[PCA] space, shown for (left to right) ground truth, synthetic, and noise data.
-The density is normalized and scaled by $times 10^(-5)$.],
-  placement: none,
-)

 If we think of the set of all possible speech recordings with some specific constraints, the difficulty of matching the real speech distribution becomes clear.
 Even if we constrain utterances to never exceed 60 seconds, and allow each data point within an utterance to only be one of $2^16$ values (referred to as a bit depth of 16) and set the sampling rate to 16kHz, this results in $16,000*60=960,000$ values per recording.
 The resulting number of possible recordings is hard to fathom: $2^(16 times 960,000)$ -- however, to human listeners, the vast majority of these recordings would sound like meaningless noise.

 // Of course, the number of possible sentences, even in English alone, is similarly large: If we assume vocabulary of 100,000 unique words, which cannot be formed by combining two or more words, if we assume a maximum number of $256$ words per sentence, we arrive at $2^(8*100,000)$ -- although again, just as with recordings, the majority of these combinations would not be perceived as well-formed sentences by most humans.